spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 ## Manage Azure Accounts

-After an Azure cloud account has been registered with Palette, you can change the integration settings or remove the Azure account with **Edit and Delete** capabilities respectively.
+You can change the integration settings in your registered Azure account or remove the account.

 ### Edit an Azure Account

-Use the following steps to edit Azure Cloud account information in Palette.
+Use the following steps to edit Azure account information in Palette.

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.